cyclecycle/primal-grakn/README.md

 A simplified interface to [grakn](https://grakn.ai/) built on top of the official [grakn-python client](https://github.com/graknlabs/grakn/tree/master/client-python).

+## Why

+The [grakn-python client](https://github.com/graknlabs/grakn/tree/master/client-python) provides an exhaustive _extensively_ object oriented respresentation of a garkn response.

+As such, it requires a lot of code and recursion to get data.

+This project is an extension to provide convenience through enabling full parsing of result sets into python primitives.

 ## Features

 - Less code / boilerplate.